AlgoLab/forgenom_summerschool2025/index.md

 Welcome to the first **FORGENOM II** Summer School and Hackathon.
 The event will be organized in the beautiful Ischia, Summer 2025.

-### PhD School on Modern Bioinformatics towards Pagenomics
+### PhD School on Modern Bioinformatics towards Pangenomics

 The school is for researchers interested in broad topics of Bioinformatics, with a focus on Pangenomics and modern advances of in sequencing and data analysis.